 There is still nothing to do, but it is dark now.
 The symphony of the night creatures begins and I listen.
 This will be my evening’s entertainment.
-But it so natural that I am not really entertained.
+But it is so natural that I am not really entertained.
 I sit and wonder how long it will be before midnight will come.
 I don’t have a watch.
 I see a lot of stars.
 Eventually, I fall out of consciousness.

 I wake up at some point in the morning and I open my gate so I can walk ten feet away to pee.
 Then I come back and I sit with my pipe against my chest and the stem aimed out.
 The sun is barely clearing the horizon.
 I have nothing to do.
 You see where this is going.
 Time is showing me just how eternally long it takes when you cannot measure it.
 I vow to stay awake as long as possible tonight.
 I feel intuitively that if I deprive myself of sleep I will enter a state of trance and actually see some visions.
 But without a way to tell time, I do not know how late I am staying up and once again at some sort of biologically, predestined time, I lose consciousness.

 I wake up and I have a sense that everything is clearer now.
 The greens of the trees are greener than yesterday.
 The blue of the sky is bluer.
 The pale green-gray of the lichens is even more vibrant today.
 I sit up and stare into the woods, my sacred pipe aimed and at the ready.
-I hear the cardinals. and then I see them.
+I hear the cardinals… and then I see them.
 I hear a heron and then I see it land in a tree near me.
 I keep staring into those woods looking sharply, trying to see everything that is there all at once.
 I do this for many hours.
 I have nothing else to do.

 I look up at the sky.
 I look down at the sky.
 I am sitting with my feet dangling off the edge of a cliff.
 The sky below has something swimming in it.
 Suddenly I hear the whoosh of wings to my upper right.
-I look up into the sky to my right and there, in the middle of the sky is a stone ring with turrets, 12 feet in circumference, spinning in the air.
+I look up into the sky to my right and there, in the middle of the sky is a stone ring with turrets, like the top of a castle, 12 feet in circumference, spinning in the air.
 The whooshing sound was from the wings of an eagle who is flying toward the stone ring.
 A golden eagle lands on one of the turrets and the ring stops spinning.
 The eagle is looking down at me.

 I look back down into the sky and the tiny, distant swimming creature is getting closer.
 I see now that it is a baby polar bear swimming up toward me.
 He swims right between my knees and he is so cute.
 I reach to pet him, but he opens his mouth and his teeth are super-sharp, so I withdraw my hand, only to discover he is just yawning.
 I pet his furry head and take a deep breath.
 I hear a faint voice far below… “obby ime to…”